majuth/image-repository/README.md

 This project is an image repository that can have images added and stored on aserver.
 It was created with React and Firebase.

-## Available Scripts

-In the project directory, you can:

-### `npm start`

-Runs the app in the development mode and can be used to view the project.

-### `Deploying the app`
+### `Deploying and viewing the app`

-App can be deployed by following the [react deployment documentation](https://create-react-app.dev/docs/deployment).
+App can be deployed after cloning the git repository by following the [react deployment documentation](https://create-react-app.dev/docs/deployment).